AccelerateHS/accelerate-llvm/README.md

 ---------------

   * Implement a wrapper over llvm-general-pure so that (at least) Operands are typed.
-The llvm-tf package may provide useful inspiration.
-With this, we could implement a completely typed compilation and execution pipeline (yay!).
+Thus, implement a completely typed compilation and execution pipeline.
 Moreover, LLVM IR is typed, but we only get type errors at Accelerate compilation time, which corresponds to Haskell runtime ):

+    * Would that be the first completely typed DSL?

+    * The llvm-tf package may provide useful inspiration.

+    * Still unclear how to implement tuples

 Native backend
 --------------